Rio Salado Trail: Scenic Urban Pathway Along Arizona’s Salt River

 The Rio Salado Trail is a remarkable location in Maricopa County, Arizona, with its expansive 15.3 km looped pathway that begins and ends in Tempe.
 This easy-graded trail offers a leisurely and accessible experience ideal for friends and families seeking to connect with nature yet remain close to urban amenities.
 Its route closely parallels the Salt River and includes Tempe Town Lake, providing beautiful waterfront views and a relaxing ambiance.
 The trail is paved, making it suitable for various activities including hiking, biking, walking, and jogging, accommodating different fitness levels and preferences.
 Along the trail, visitors can explore the Nina Mason Pulliam Rio Salado Audubon Center and enjoy the restored native wetland and riparian habitats, making it especially attractive for bird watchers and wildlife enthusiasts.
 The trail’s proximity to cultural hubs like the Tempe Center for the Arts and retail areas like Tempe Marketplace offers additional opportunities for shopping, dining, and cultural experiences after a scenic day outdoors.
 The pathway’s commitment to conservation and education, including tailored field trips and efforts to protect the fragile ecosystem, enriches the visitor experience.
 Overall, the Rio Salado Trail is a vibrant urban natural area perfect for meeting friends, outdoor recreation, and enjoying the blend of cityscape and nature in Phoenix’s heartland.

-Here's what people think of Rio Salado Trail
+What people think of Rio Salado Trail, based on reviews

 As of recent, Rio Salado Trail holds a 4.4-star rating based on 73 reviews.